uavaustin/docs.uavaustin.org/guides/image-rec/src/pytorch/intro.md

 Hopefully, you'll see something like:
 `Accuracy of the network on the 10000 test images: 39.5000`.
-Not great, but we can continue trainig to make the model better!
+Not great, but we can continue training to make the model better!

 ## Summary